jcorks/dynacoe-installer/README.md

 project
 page.
 Thanks! ***

+If you're looking for the actual installers, go here http://coebeef.net/dynacoe If you're look

 The source here is for various installation suites that will equip your system with simple tools designed to simplify building Dynacoe applications.
 [The Dynacoe project can be found here.](http://github.com/jcorks/Dynacoe/)